-The Waniyetu Wowapi Lakota Arts Institute currently offers programming in fine art, graffiti and street art, and traditional Lakota arts.
+The Waniyetu Wowapi Lakota Youth Arts and Culture Institute currently offers programming in fine art, graffiti and street art, and traditional Lakota arts.
 Our long-term vision includes music and movement, commercial arts, full internships/peer mentor program.

 This type of contemporary arts instruction will allow our Lakota youth to do what the Lakota Nation has always done—communicating through art.
 Not only is LAI about healing, positive self-expression, storytelling and strengthening connection to culture, it also provides vital fuel for imagination, demonstrating to interested youth how they can pursue a viable and sustainable future through artistic careers.